ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In PCSX2's Emulation settings, check Vertical Sync.
 In Graphics settings -> Display tab, check Show Overscan (better for some games).
 In Controller settings -> USB Port 1, select GunCon 2.
 In Bindings tab, click Automatic Mapping, select SDL-0 (XInput Controller).
 Press Touchpad South to reset stick, and set the mapping by pressing the buttons on Gear VR controller.
 Set Trigger to SDL-0 Face South, Shoot Offscreen to SDL-0 Face East, Calibration Shot to SDL-0 Face North.
 Set Buttons A/B/C to SDL-0 Left Shoulder, SDL-0 Right Shoulder, SDL-0 Face West respectively.
 Set Relative Aiming Up/Down/Left/Right to SDL-0 -Left Y/+Left Y/-Left X/+Left X. In Settings tab, click Restore Default Settings, then set a crosshair png image in Cursor Path.

-For games like Resident Evil: Dead Aim which require the D-pad to work, you can map non-press Touchpad to D-pad buttons by modifying KeyTouchDirectNorth/South/West/East from Unassigned to Gamepad D-pad Up/Down/Left/Right in the config file (and restarting app, text editor needs to be run as admin).
+For games like Resident Evil: Dead Aim which require the D-pad to work, you can map the D-pad buttons by assigning Gamepad D-pad Up/Down/Left/Right to Non-Press Touchpad North/South/West/East.
 Also change other assignments to suit the game.

 If the custom crosshair image doesn't show up, it may be a bug of PCSX2.
 Try to modify Cursor Scale in the GunCon 2 Settings tab to fix.
 Press Alt-Enter to switch to fullscreen.